 6.2.3 Accelerated Sewer Construction

 This action consists of acceleration of sewer construction to replace septic systems.
 Spokane County has completed its mandatory septic tank elimination program for septic tanks within the Urban Growth Area (UGA) in areas that have sewer available, requiring connection within a year of notification and enforcement through the Prosecutor’s office.
-There is some overlap between the UGA and the Critical Aquifer Recharge Area (CARA), but still a large amount of area where sewer construction could help eliminate discharge to the CARA.
 There is currently no planned effort to eliminate every septic system within the UGA, due to reasons such as:

 Installation of sewers in low density areas is not cost effective

 Certain land uses are exempt by state law from the requirement to connect to sewer, even when available (e.g. manufactured home parks)

+There are still areas in Kootenai County where septic tanks located over identified Critical Aquifer Recharge Areas could theoretically be connected to sewers.

 6.2.4 Emerging Wastewater Technology